 “I think the most important thing is for people to look at the hemlocks and realize how important they are to them.
 There’s the old adage ‘You don’t know what you got till it’s gone,'” Whitmore says.
 Whitmore and his colleagues decided to form the Hemlock Initiative to combine their decades worth of research on adelgids as well as raise awareness of the problem on public and private lands.
 It’s far too late to eradicate the hemlock woolly adelgid; they’ve been detected in 43 counties across the state.

 “Basically the short-term fix is treatment with insecticides to keep trees alive,” he says.
 “The long-term fix is to introduce predators in hopes that we can stop using insecticides at some point in time.”

 Given the acreage covered by Scenic Hudson’s 45 parks, the Eastern hemlocks within those spaces haven’t been spared either.
-Land stewardship coordinator Dan Smith and other staff have spent the last year diligently treating trees afflicted with woolly adelgid on the 130-acre Black Creek Preserve in Esopus.
+Land stewardship coordinator Dan Smith and other staff have diligently worked with a certified pesticide applicator over the past year to treat trees afflicted with woolly adelgid on the 130-acre Black Creek Preserve in Esopus.
 As the adelgid slowly feeds, the tree begins to die from the bottom up as fine twigs with pale greenish-yellowish needles start to pile up and the damage ascends upwards, Smith explains.